 Results & Discussion

-4.1 Sample Profile
+4.1 Sample Profi

 A total of 255 valid questionnaires were collected.
 After removing protest responses, the final analytical sample comprised 238 respondents.
 Table 1 presents the socio-demographic characteristics of the 238 survey respondents compared with data from the 2022 General Population and Housing Census (RGPH-5).
 The sample is heavily skewed toward male respondents (72.27%) compared with the national distribution (48.7% male and 51.3% female), indicating a significant underrepresentation of women (18.07%).
 Age distribution is also markedly different from the national profile: younger adults are overrepresented, with 44.54 % aged 25–34 years (versus 14.4% nationally) and 27.31 % aged 35–44 years (versus 11.2%), while older age groups, particularly those aged 55 and above, are underrepresented.